| |

 |

-For a historic adventure through Key West, take a ride on board Key West’s original sightseeing tour, the Conch Tour Train.
 As a legacy to Henry Flagler’s “railway over the sea” the Conch Tour Train has treated visitors to an in-depth view of the city’s most charming, historic and interesting attractions for 50 years...and counting.
 The Conch Tour Train took its inaugural ride in 1958 and has been offering tours throughout Key West ever since.

 The Conch Tour Train departs daily from the Front Street Depot and ends at Mallory Square—one of Key West’s most famous spots.
 Throughout the tour, you’ll not only see the area’s well-known sights, you’ll also learn about the many residents, both past and present, that make the Conch Republic one of the world’s most unique places.
 See some of the spots Hemingway frequented and find out why Harry Truman spent so much time on the island.
 Listen to accounts of how pirates, indians and wreckers lived, fought and worked, giving Key West its extraordinary reputation.